Choosing a Volunteer Abroad Organisation

 Your response might be, “But the commercial organisation has a pie chart telling me where their money goes, and it looks like lots of money goes to the charity.”

 Unfortunately, commercial organisations can create their own pie charts and information about how your money is spent.
-Because they are not regulated by an outside agency, no independent audit is required for them.
+Because they are not regulated by an outside agency, they do not require an independent audit.
 For example, they may use words like “program development” in their fee breakdowns, which may sound like money is going to an orphanage (or whatever the given project is) to develop the improve the project.
 But, it could also mean staff salaries and flights to travel abroad!
 True non-profits and charities have independently audited accounts and are only allowed to provide these accounts publicly; they cannot change the words or amounts to suit a marketing agenda.

 Hidden Volunteering Fees